Decimus Junius Brutus Callaicus: Campaigns in Lusitania and southern Gallaecia

 Brutus must have moved into Lusitania from north of the River Tagus because no crossing of this river was mentioned by Appian.
 Therefore, he advanced from central Portugal to northern Portugal.
 He had the city of Olissipo (modern Lisbon) fortified.
-Talabriga (Marnel, near Águeda) must have been taken before the Crossing of the Durius.
+Talabriga (whose allegedly location could be Marnel, near Águeda, but it could also be Branca according to Portuguese archeologist Félix Alves Pereira) must have been taken before the Crossing of the Durius.
 A fortified position was established at Vissaium (Viseu).
 As already noted, after devastating Lusitania Brutus also reached into southern Gallaecia.

 Cividade de Terroso in the outskirts of modern Póvoa de Varzim, was one of the major cities in the heartland of the native Castro Culture in coastal northern Portugal, which had notable Carthaginian influence in trade and culture.
 The archaeological site shows clear signs of complete destruction and burning dating to the time of Decimus Junius Brutus.
 After the destruction the city was rebuilt using some Roman principles.

 Decimus Junius Brutus pacified Lusitania and southern Gallaecia.
 The way the Roman kept suzerainty over the peoples of this area is unclear due lack of information.
 It is likely that they were forced to become Roman allies like some of the Celtiberian peoples who lived further east.
 There were further conflicts between the Romans and the Lusitanians later.
 Lusitania and Gallaecia were annexed into the Roman Empire later, when Augustus reorganised the Roman provinces of Hispania either before or after the Cantabrian Wars of 29–19 BC (in Asturias and Cantabria, to the north of Gallaecia) in which he suppressed the last rebellion against the Romans in the peninsula.
 Lusitania was established as a new province.
 Gallaecia became part of Hispania Tarraconensis, a new and larger province which replaced the province of Hispania Citerior to include central and southern Spain.